A Campus for Groundbreakers

-At UCR, about 91.2% of undergraduates receive some form of financial aid and about 70% of those who receive financial aid have their full fees covered by grants and/or scholarships.
-The Financial Aid office provides you information on scholarships, grants, loans and work-study to pay for college now, and offers Financial Wellness programming that can help you make smart choices for managing your money now and planning for the future.
+In 2022–23, 85% of UCR undergraduate students who applied for aid were awarded aid, and 97% of undergraduate students who were awarded aid received need-based scholarships and/or grants.
+The Financial Aid office provides you information on scholarships, grants, loans, and work-study to pay for college now, and offers Financial Wellness programming that can help you make smart choices for managing your money now and planning for the future.
 NASP can connect you with scholarship opportunities.

 Health & Wellness

 The health of your mind, body, and spirit are integral to your personal and academic success.
 The Well is UCR's student-focused well-being and health promotion department.
 They develop and implement innovative health campaigns, programs, and events with our partners and peer educators to provide awareness, skills and support to help students develop healthy habits that last a lifetime.